Scrum vs Kanban: The Good, The Bad and The Ugly

 Who of us hasn’t used those different color post-it notes as a reminder of top items on our ‘to-do’ list?
 The office wall studded with sticky notes might look like madness, only until you come to realize there’s a method behind the chaos.
 Kanban development methodology helps you visualize the workflow and see the big picture of the team progress.
 By making the work visible, you can also identify and remove issues early on, and take a more holistic system-level view of things.
-Kanban best practices enhance continuous collaboration and improvement – engineers are encouraged to work as a team and increase quality of work.
+Kanban best practices enhance continuous collaboration and improvement – engineers are encouraged to work as a team and increase the quality of work.

 In Kanban, each status of a task (To Do, In Progress, Done) is represented by a column on the virtual board.
 ‘In Progress’ section may be expanded and have ‘analysis’, ‘coding’, ‘testing’, ‘for approval’, and ‘ready for release’ columns.
 Every work item has to pass through all of those stages.
 Kanban cards (like post-it notes) feature information about a specific task – a brief description of a work item, who is doing it, technical specs, and so on.
 As the work progresses through different stages, the story is moving accordingly – from left to right.
 It allows everyone on the team to know the status of each project component, spot blockages, implement changes, and improve the workflow.

 The Kanban board can also help you steer your team discussions.
 You simply go through the board to look for items that haven’t moved since the last meeting and discuss with your team what is standing in the way of progress.
 You can track how long a card sits in a queue before it starts moving, how long it takes to get from the backlog to being done and how many tasks get completed each day.
-With Kanban software development, you can really see the project in a larger perspective.
+With Kanban software development, you can really see the project from a larger perspective.
 It also fosters your team decision-making that naturally flows from that shared understanding of what to do, when to do and how much to do.

 Less is more

 Multitasking is an efficiency killer.
 Period.
 Kanban development methodology drives productivity and velocity by putting a cap on WIP (work-in-progress).
 In other words, a team is only focused on the most important work items that are actively in progress.
 Once you complete your current task, you grab the next prioritized card from the top of the backlog into the WIP.
 If a state reaches its pre-defined WIP limit, no new work can enter that state.
 It can only be added when a new slot opens up.
 Limits will force you to stop multi-tasking and fix any bottlenecks down the road.
 Those stories that got stuck in a state will pile up on the board for you to visually see what holds the process up and where it badly needs improvements.
 It encourages the entire team to clear up the cluttered states to be able to move on, thus reducing the overall cycle time, the average time it takes to get something done, and making it as small and predictable as possible.
 Let’s put it simply, you do more with less.
-Finish what you are already working on, before you take on more work.
-Work done.
+Finish what you are already working on before you take on more work.
+Work is done.
 Let’s get things rolling again!